Quant Strategies: Theory vs Reality

 FURTHER THOUGHTS

 The good news is that returns seen in factor investing literature can be harvested by investors via liquid alternative mutual funds or smart beta ETFs.
 The bad news is that factor investing has not been attractive in the recent years.
 A classic multi-factor portfolio in US generated negative excess returns that accumulate to a drawdown of almost 15% since the beginning of 2018.
-It would be easy to blame backtesting for the poor performance, but the reasons lie elsewhere (try Finominal’s Time Machine for recreating historical track records).
+It would be easy to blame backtesting for the poor performance, but the reasons lie elsewhere.

 RELATED RESEARCH